 There have been many changes in U.S. immigration policies and practices over the past few years.

-The Immigration and Naturalization Service (INS) has been replaced by the U.S. Citizenship and Immigration Services, (USCIS).
-In addition to the name change, the U.S. government has introduced the Student Exchange and Visitor Information System (SEVIS).
+The U.S. Citizenship and Immigration Services, (USCIS) has introduced the Student Exchange and Visitor Information System (SEVIS).
 SEVIS is an online database that connects immigration officials and U.S. colleges and universities by providing information on international students and scholars.

 On September 1, 2004, a new United States Department of Homeland Security (DHS) rule went into effect.
 This rule requires F-1 and J-1 visa applicants to pay a one-time fee of $200 to supplement the administration and maintenance costs of SEVIS.

 Having a U.S. visa is like having a key to enter the country.
 The expiration date on your visa is the last day you may enter the United States from abroad.
 You need a valid visa every time you enter the country.
 Depending upon the type of visa you use to enter the U.S., you are subject to different guidelines in order to "maintain status" or remain in this country legally.
 The International Students and Scholars (ISS) office can help guide students through the application for F-1 student visas.

 To apply for an F-1 visa, you will need a SEVIS-issued Certificate of Eligibility for Nonimmigrant (F-1) Students from the dental school.
 The ISS office will issue a SEVIS eligibility form under the following conditions:

 (a) you have been fully accepted into a program of study at the dental school and

 (b) you have shown proof of financial support for the first year of study.
 You should complete and submit the Certification of Finances form, which you will receive once acceptance is verified by the dental school.